Disentangling representations of retinal images with generative models: Methods

 Here, $d_{\tau,0}(x)$ is the discriminator's estimate of the probability that the real data instance $x$ is real ($0 \leq d_{\tau,0}(\cdot) \leq 1$), $g_\eta(w)$ denotes the generator's output given $w$, and $d_{\tau,0}(\hat{x})$ is the discriminator's estimate of the probability that a fake instance $\hat{x} = g_\eta(w)$ is real (Fig.\,\ref{fig:methods_gan}).

 As GANs were not originally designed for representation learning, they do not provide an encoder model.
-Therefore, we extended the StyleGAN2 architecture to embed real images in the latest space for representation learning.
+Therefore, we extended the StyleGAN2 architecture to embed real images in the latent space for representation learning.
 Inspired by the work of invGAN \citep{gosh2022inv} for GAN-inversion, we also trained the discriminator as an encoder.
-We added two independent, fully connected layers and returned an estimate of the latent representation $\hat{w}$ for our first inversion loss
+We added a fully connected layer to estimate the latent representation $\hat{w}$ for our first inversion loss

 We also incorporated the pixel space reconstruction loss from invGAN \citep{gosh2022inv} to further impose consistency for the GAN-inversion and to ensure that the reconstruction of an image's latent code is close to the original image in pixel space.
 As the definition of a meaningful distance function between real images and their reconstructions is a non-trivial task, they employ the discriminator also as a feature extractor \citep{gosh2022inv}.
 Therefore, we added a third head at the penultimate discriminator layer, which maps from an image to a pixel feature vector $f_p: \mathcal{X} \rightarrow p$ for our second GAN-inversion loss